mybbgroup/Thank-you-like-system/README.md

 <strong>FAQ:</strong>
 - How to completely uninstall tyl_system including data from DB?

-****** Copy/move file "tyl_unlock" (located in tyl_extras folder) into your forum root folder.
+****** Copy/move file "tyl_unlock" (located in tyl_uninstall folder) into your forum root folder.
 Uninstalling will remove ALL the Thank you/Like data from the database.
 If you would like to preserve the Thank you/Like data while uninstalling then remove the tyl_unlock file from the forum root folder.
 - How to update plugin to a newer version without loosing data?

 ****** Deactivate -> Copy new files and overwrite the old ones -> Activate